seapigy/secure-email-mvp/docs/api/verify-totp.md

 ## Notes
 - Creates user in SQLite after TOTP validation
 - JWT valid for 24 hours
+- Fallback email must be confirmed before login is allowed.
+If not confirmed, login will be denied until the fallback confirmation link is used.